 The class has been accredited for continuing education hours in state Qualified Applicator License/Certificate programs.
 If interested, please contact Brian Finlayson ([email protected]) for more information.
 The course has also been approved for Professional Development Quality Points by the American Fisheries Society Continuing Education Committee.

-- Explain product label and MSDS requirements and how these affect use;
+• Explain product label and SDS requirements and how these affect use;

-Cancellation Policy: All refund requests must be made in writing by fax or email (firstname.lastname@example.org) by Friday, April 21, 2017.
+All refund requests must be made in writing by email ([email protected]) by Friday, May 3, 2024.
 80% of the total charges will be then refunded.
 No cancellations or refunds will be made after that date.
 Full refunds will be issued only in the case of cancellation of a continuing education workshop by AFS.